Goldfish & Koi Ponds

 Test regularly for nitrates; the goal is less than a reading of 20.
 Make sure your ponds receives a minimum of 6 to 8 hours of sunshine and most importantly, make certain your pond has plenty of surface action.

 Photograph; courtesy of Gwen.
 A wonderful example of an above ground pond.
-Stock tanks, whether indoors or outdoors make great goldfish containers; they're large; they're tough and they're also affordable.
+Stock tanks, whether indoors or outdoors make great goldfish containers; they're large; they're tough and they're also affordable, however, they're not insulated, and the water may be too warm in the summer or too cold in the winter.
+These types of tanks are better suited for indoors in most regions unless you're prepared for some additional work.

 Photos courtesy of polydectus